 These tips are equally important for those looking to find keywords for paid search marketing.

-a.
-Create Related Content to Drive Traffic
+14. Create Related Content to Drive Traffic

 Besides product and category keywords, businesses can create educational and informational content in a blog or guide to target content keywords.
 So, if they sell fitness equipment, for example,they can publish content about fitness and nutrition: benefits, tips, guides, or instructional videos, to name a few.